cadergator10/opencomputer-security-system/README.md

   <li>An automatic door setup, with easy setup and updating.</li>
   <li>Easy setting edits: Autoinstaller has functions to let you edit, add, or remove doors as well as wipe all files and update the computer!</li>
   <li>Editable crypt key, so your information being passed isn't easilly read (has a default if you don't want to change it)</li>
+  <li>A diagnostic tablet which can show door settings, help you with door setup with the accelerated door setup, or easilly change door settings with runtime editing.</li>
 </ol>

 I will be making a full video tutorial series soon. <a href="https://www.youtube.com/channel/UCC492g_YuYcWKRIeQD3kqdQ">Channel is here</a>